PanchamiVaradaraju/Cyberbullying-detection-in-Social-Media-Comments/readme.md

 b.
 Project-related risks / Dataset Bias: The cyberbullying_tweets.csv dataset is not representative of all bullying or all forms of English.

 Ex.
 The model is trained only on the data loaded from cyberbullying_tweets.csv.
 The labels are limited to the 6 classes encoded in cell 18.
-So if we give other data or different statement the model won’t identify so this is the maid draw abck
+So if we give other data or different statement the model won’t identify so this is the main drawback